marrober/quarkus-super-heroes-dh/developer-hub-template/README.md

 https://github.com/marrober/quarkus-super-heroes-dh/blob/main/developer-hub-template/template.yaml

 If you wait a few minutes then the template wil be visible in Developer Hub from the 'Create' menu.
 This then allows you to launch the template.

+## Additional GitOps Instance

+Create a new ArgoCD instance in the openshift-gitops namespace.
+To do this follow the steps below :

+- Select the openshift-gitops namespace in the OpenShift web UI
+- Select Installed Operators from the left hand side admininstrator menu
+- Select the Red Hat OpenShift GitOps operator
+Select the ArgoCD sub menu
+- Press the blue button marked "Create ArgoCD"
+- Give the new instance the name 'main-gitops' and press 'Create'

+Wait a minute or so for the new instance to spin up.

+- Select the new instance and then select the 'resources' sub menu.
+- Find the 'main-gitops-server' route and open the URL to access the ArgoCD web UI.
+- The username will be 'admin' and the password will be the same as the existing ArgoCD instances which is located in a secret called 'argocd-cluster'.